-- Teach children to wash their hands after visiting the toilet - Make sure that children wash their hands after using the toilet - Provide a washbasin suitable for children - Teach children to wash their hands properly (see also Handwashing Protocol)

-- Use liquid soap

-- Use disposable towels

-- Do not allow children to take toys into the changing room or toilet
+- Teach the children that they must wash their hands after visiting the toilet - Make sure that children wash their hands after using the toilet - Provide a washbasin suitable for children - Teach children to wash their hands properly (see also "Handwashing Protocol") - Use liquid soap - Use disposable towels or change the towel every part of the day - Do not use jars - Do not allow children to take toys into the changing room or toilet - Stimulated the children's self-reliance in preparation for primary school.
+Children who can go to the toilet themselves must inform the educational staff member in advance.
+At busy times, such as drop-off and pick-up, the agreement is to call in a colleague from another group when many children go to the toilet or need to be changed at the same time.